UNC-Libraries/SCTS-Documentation/Physical Processing.md

 I’m so glad you asked.
 Sometimes, materials will have mold on them, usually from exposure to water/moisture.
 Separate the moldy stuff from the rest, and show it to the archivist-in-charge.
 Sometimes, they will call in one of the curators to assess it and make a judgment about if it’s important enough to keep and send to Conservation for cleaning, or if it should be discarded.

-# First pass phusical processing
+# First pass physical processing

 ## For boxes primarily filled with paper